ovh/docs/pages/platform/kubernetes-k8s/add-ip-restrictions/guide.en-au.md

 The OVHcloud Managed Kubernetes service provides you Kubernetes clusters without the hassle of installing or operating them.

-This guide will cover the feature that allow you to manage access to the API server of your OVHcloud Managed Kubernetes cluster.
+This guide will cover the feature that allows you to manage access to the API server of your OVHcloud Managed Kubernetes cluster.
 Thanks to that you can add IP restrictions in a cluster.

 ## Requirements